Ro vs Luma Health 2026: Which Is Cheaper for GLP-1? Full Cost Comparison | Luma Health

 For cash-pay patients at maintenance doses, Luma Health is typically cheaper with more predictable pricing.
 Ro's semaglutide at maintenance runs approximately $199 to $229/month vs. Luma Health's $197/month flat — the difference is small for sema.
 For tirzepatide, the difference is more significant: Ro's maintenance-dose tirzepatide runs approximately $329 to $399/month vs. Luma Health's $297/month flat — a difference of $32 to $102/month ($384 to $1,224 annually).
 The more important difference for most patients is pricing predictability: Luma Health's flat rate is the same at every dose tier, while Ro's pricing rises as you escalate doses during the first 4 to 5 months of treatment.

-The most common reasons: (1) cash-pay tirzepatide at Ro's maintenance-dose pricing is higher than Luma Health's $297/month flat, and the savings are meaningful over a 12+ month treatment course; (2) the dose-tier pricing structure at Ro creates cost surprises as patients escalate to maintenance doses, while Luma Health's flat rate eliminates that variable; (3) patients who want a GLP-1-only provider prefer Luma Health's exclusive clinical focus over Ro's multi-category model; (4) some patients switching medications from sema to tirz (or vice versa) find Luma Health's flat-rate structure for both medications easier to budget.
+The most common reasons: (1) Ro no longer accepts new patients for compounded tirzepatide as of 2026, while Luma Health offers it at $297/month flat with no insurance requirement; (2) Ro's separate ~$149/month membership fee on top of medication brings effective semaglutide totals to $294–$378/month, while Luma Health's $197/month flat rate is a single, all-inclusive price; (3) patients who want a GLP-1-only provider prefer Luma Health's exclusive clinical focus over Ro's multi-category model; (4) patients switching medications from sema to tirz (or vice versa) find Luma Health's flat-rate structure for both medications easier to budget.

 Yes — no titration restart is required when switching between compounded GLP-1 providers.
 The active ingredients (semaglutide or tirzepatide) are the same regardless of which platform prescribes them.
 Your Luma Health provider will prescribe at your current dose level.
 Complete the intake while still on Ro, wait for your Luma Health medication to ship, then inject at your next scheduled dose from the new vial.